aws-solutions-library-samples/sample-s3-rollback-tool/README.md

         - To simply delete all delete markers placed after tD, select the dedicated **Remove Delete Markers** mode during deployment.
         - Or, if you only want to remove delete markers from objects that were present (with a current version that was not a delete marker) at tD, select the default **Bucket Rollback** mode, leave **Start S3 Batch Operations Jobs** as `FALSE`, and then only run the scenario 2 job.
 Note this will not act on keys where an object has been PUT after tD, as this falls under scenario 3.
 9. Does this work with S3 Replication?
     - Yes.
 If you have used S3 Replication to make a copy of your data in another bucket, you could use this tool to revert either the source or destination bucket.
-Note that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
+Note that permanent delete operations (including of delete markers) are not replicated, and replication of new delete markers is [optional and not available for tag-filtered replication rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/delete-marker-replication.html).
     - If you want to roll back both source and destination buckets:
         1. Ensure replication of delete markers is enabled in your replication rule.
         2. Roll back the source bucket to tD, running all Batch Operations jobs.
 The operations carried out by the Scenario 1 and 3 jobs will be replicated.